 Creating Compelling Research Narrative Workshop: Strategies for Effectively Presenting Your Science

-The most recent Creating Compelling Research Narrative Workshop was on July 13, 2023.
-Sign up below to hear about the next training!
+The next Creating Compelling Research Narrative Workshop is on July 11, 2024.
+Sign up below to hear about registration opening!

 In the Creating Compelling Research Narrative 5-hour short course, you will learn narrative concepts, identify those concepts in various pieces of scientific writing, and put those concepts into practice to craft an effective research story so you can write more effective grant proposals, manuscripts, and more.

 Subscribe for updates on registration and scholarship dates, deadlines, and announcements.

 Summer 2024 date: Livestream, online training July 11, 2024; 10am EDT - ~3pm EDT

 This five-hour hands-on writing bootcamp covers several approaches to create compelling research narrative and is led by expert instructors with more than two decades of experience providing research writing, editing, and training for researchers worldwide.
 This intensive will lead you through detailed examples, revise writing in guided group settings with instructors, and then put those lessons into practice on your own writing.
 Thus, we encourage you to bring a draft in progress (e.g., grant proposal, research manuscript), so this workshop can directly impact an active writing project.
 Participants also will come away with an SOP for writing logically and will learn some additional narrative tricks and tips to entice and engage readers on their science.